Khwansiri/SQL/README.md

 ## Objective:
-1. Connect to SQL database server using Python
+1. Connect to SQL database server using python
 2. Create stored procudure function for dynamic SQL survey
 3. Create trigger function for creating/altering the view whenever there is some update in dynamic survey structure.